franneck94/Vscode-Python-Config/README.md

 # VSCode Python Config

-Creates all needed config files for Python projects.
+Creates config files for modern Python projects.

 Following files will be created in the local .vscode folder: